-Blackburnian Warblers stand out among warblers for their bright orange and black breeding colors.
-In fact, they are the only warbler to bear orange coloring on their throats, making them relatively easy to distinguish from the American Redstart — the only other warbler with orange and black plumage.
+The Blackburnian Warbler stands out among warblers for its bright orange and black breeding colors.
+It's the only warbler with an orange throat, making it relatively easy to distinguish from American Redstart — the only other warbler with orange and black plumage.

 The species is widely distributed throughout northeastern North America, where it breeds primarily in the eastern half of southern Canada and the northern United States.
 Individuals are occasionally seen as far west as the Pacific coast and as far east as Bermuda, Tobago, and the Lesser Antilles.

 Genetic analysis reveals that the Blackburnian Warbler is most closely related to the Bay-breasted Warbler.
 The two species overlap throughout much of their range, share approximately 97 percent of their genetic information, and may occasionally hybridize.

 Most species that share a similar morphology, diet, or other biological traits will avoid competition by geographically separating themselves.
 This is not the case with warblers.
 Many warbler species overlap in the same geographic region, where they typically separate themselves based on foraging behavior or ecological niche.
 Blackburnian Warblers, for example, are creatures of the forest canopy and especially the treetops.

 Blackburnian Warblers hunt caterpillars, beetles, spiders, and other small insects on the upper branches of trees, mostly conifers.
 They are primarily “gleaners,” seeking out and capturing prey from foliage and crevices.
 They may also capture some insects in flight or by diving or “hawking.”

 Sign up for ABC's eNews to learn how you can help protect birds

 The Migratory Life-cycle